Yzzz1803/yzzz.github.io/about.md

 ---
 <br>

-  *I'm a **GIScience** student.I have a diverse range of interests, and I'm eager to explore the fascinating world of Human-related AI theory.<br>
+  *I'm a **GIScience** student.I have a diverse range of interests, and I'm eager to explore the fascinating world of Human-related AI theory*. <br>

 ## Résumé:
-Here is the PDF version: [My Résumé](/Pengyu-CV.pdf)
+Here is the PDF version: [PengyuCHEN Résumé](/Pengyu-CV.pdf)
 <br>

 ## Education